mytran2111/mytran2111.github.io/index.md

 I also work part-time to support my living.
 I worked as Sale Assistant at McGill Le James Bookstore, Communications Assistant at University Advancement and Undergraduate Teaching Assistant for Probability.

 When I am not stuyding or working, I spend most of my time cooking and doing yoga.
-My favourite recipe is "Mi Quang"- a Vietnames popular dish in South of Vietnam.
+My favourite recipe is "Mi Quang"- a popular dish in South of Vietnam.
 I also love spending time hanging out with my friends.

 ## Cool People I Met